 The Faraway Cayes also boast large schools of bonefish of all sizes, with fish of similar size tending to school together.
-They are usually easy to locate, since the ultra-shallow water is limited, and they are not selective and generally very willing to eat.
+They are usually easy to locate, since the ultra-shallow water is limited.
+They are not selective and generally very willing to eat.

 Some of the bonefish are trophy sized — much larger than elsewhere in Central America.
 With coral fringing most of the flats, landing the big ones is another matter.
 Sometimes the biggest fish are solitary, but often they are with schools, so part of the challenge is getting the grandaddy to eat when he is surrounded by hundreds of other fish.
 All this is to say that anglers targeting bones will have a heyday in the Faraway Cayes.

-The Faraway Cayes boast lots of big triggerfish.
+Faraway Cayes boast lots of big triggerfish.
 Unlike in many locations, these triggers will actively chase and eat flies.
 They are not pushovers, and it takes a well presented fly to avoid spooking them.
-It can also be difficult to achieve a solid hook set, since triggers have teeth and hard mouths.
+It can also be difficult to set and keep the hook home, since triggers have teeth and hard mouths.
 However, they are a good-sized fish that tails on the flats, provides a challenge, and will expose your backing in seconds when hooked — what more could you ask for?

 Triggers frequent the same water as permit and will eat the same flies, and thus require no time out from permit fishing.
 They are great targets of opportunity and we consider the fishing for triggers a huge bonus.

-Tarpon, snook, huge barracuda, jacks, snapper, sharks, and other reef and blue water species are present.
+Tarpon, huge barracuda, jacks, snapper, sharks, and other reef and blue water species are present as well.
 These species each have their unique qualities and provide variety for anglers who like to mix it up.

 WADING VS. POLING

-Typically, the fishing is split about half and half between wading and poling the skiff.
+Typically, the fishing at Faraway Cayes is split about half and half between wading and poling the skiff.
 Anglers chase tailing permit, bonefish, and triggerfish while wading, and fish from the boat for permit under rays and when the tide has the permit cruising the slightly deeper flats.